knanne/knanne.github.io/_posts/2017-01-19-daily-software.md

 ## Python

 [Python](https://www.python.org) is my language of choice for anything from data analysis and manipulation, to web development.
-The official package manager in Python is called [pip](https://pip.pypa.io/en/stable/)
+The official package manager in Python is called [pip](https://pip.pypa.io/en/stable/).

-Python Enhancement Proposals (PEP) are standards to follow for writing Python code.
-For example, use [PEP 8](https://www.python.org/dev/peps/pep-0008/) as a Style Guide for Python, and [PEP 257](https://www.python.org/dev/peps/pep-0257/) for Docstring Conventions.

-Use [flake8](http://flake8.pycqa.org/en/latest/) to adhere to above conventions.

-Find good examples of docstring conventions with the [Numpy Docstring Standard](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt).
-Their standard is widely used in the Scientific Python community, which is why [Pandas uses it](http://pandas.pydata.org/pandas-docs/stable/contributing.html#about-the-pandas-documentation).

-Below are a few other useful tools for Python.
+Below are notes on a few other useful tools for Python.

 ### Anaconda